WGLab/InterVar/docs/user-guide/manual.md

 ## Warning: All the following steps are in the Linux system

-## download and  unzip the main package
+## Download and  unzip the main package

 Download the InterVar zip package at [here](https://github.com/WGLab/InterVar/archive/master.zip) using `wget https://github.com/WGLab/InterVar/archive/master.zip -O InterVar.zip`: